 Crunchy Low-Carb Chopped Salad (and Announcing Weekend Food Prep)

-I’m launching my new category for Weekend Food Prep ideas with this Crunchy Low-Carb Chopped Salad and through the years I’ve made this over and over on the weekend and eaten it during the week!
+This Crunchy Low-Carb Chopped Salad is perfect to make for Weekend Food Prep and then you can eat it all through the week!
 Check out Weekend Food Prep to see more ideas to cook or prep on the weekend.

 I’m not sure what originally inspired me to try a chopped salad minus lettuce and full of raw cruciferous vegetables, but this Crunchy Low-Carb Chopped Salad turned into a staple in my fridge.
 It’s perfect for those times you’re grilling or pan-frying fish or meat and need something quick to go with it, and I love a big bowl of this for a lunch salad as well.
 I love to make this salad on the weekend and keep the cut-up veggies in the fridge to make it easy to grab a healthy salad.
 And nothing keeps me on track with my eating than having something healthy like this Crunchy Low-Carb Chopped Salad in the fridge to start out the week!